-( Global Graduate Programs The mission of The College of New Jersey Global Programs is to create exemplary professionals by providing focused professional graduate studies in education, grounded in current best practices, in preparation for our students to take instructional or leadership positions in international schools throughout the world.
+Global Graduate Programs The mission of The College of New Jersey Global Programs is to create exemplary professionals by providing focused professional graduate studies in education, grounded in current best practices, in preparation for our students to take instructional or leadership positions in international schools throughout the world.
 Our programs in professional education comprise an extensive, integrated, and focused collection of experiences that are recognized worldwide and serve to expand the influence of the College and its mission.
-Through its global graduate programs, TCNJ offers a number of professional development options to educators throughout the world at international sites.
+Through its global graduate programs, TCNJ offers a number of degree/certificate bearing and professional development options to educators throughout the world at international sites.
 In addition, students enrolled in any of our on-campus (Ewing) graduate programs are welcome to participate in summer global graduate studies.
 General Site Information Students may enroll in courses during the summer months at a number of international sites and at selected sites during Winter/Spring/Fall.
-Egypt In Cairo, Egypt, students may enroll in courses leading to certification and master's degrees in elementary and secondary education.
-Classes are held periodically throughout the academic year.
-Spain In Palma de Mallorca, Spain, more than 18 graduate courses are held during a five-week period from late June through July.
-Students can pursue course work leading to completion of one of three master's degrees and/or certificate programs in elementary or secondary education (secondary subject area), teaching English as a second language, and educational leadership.
-Classes are held at Bellver International College, which is located in Cala Mayor, a popular tourist destination along the southern coast of the island.
-Housing is available within walking distance of the school or along the bus route.
-Thailand In Bangkok, Thailand, students can pursue certificate programs and master's degrees in elementary or secondary education and in educational administration.
-Courses are offered in three sessions during the month of June into early July, and students can complete up to three graduate courses at that time.
-Classes are held at NIST International School in Bangkok, in an intensive 8:30am-3:30pm schedule.
-Accommodations can be arranged by the local site coordinator at Kanary House, a residential hotel.
-Vietnam At our site at the American International School, Vietnam, students can take courses leading to elementary and secondary certification and/or master's degree during the academic year.
-Portuga At our site at the St. Julian's International School outside Lisbon students can take Counseling classes leading to SAC Certification, LAC Certification, or a Master's degree in Counseling with a School Counseling Certification.
-Taiwan In Hsinchu, Taiwan, students may take courses toward certificate and/or master's degree programs in elementary and secondary education during the academic year.
-Courses are hosted at Pacific American School.
-Master of Education in Elementary (ELEC\MED03) or Secondary (SECE\MED01) Education Stuart Carroll, Academic Adviser, Graduate Global Programs in Elementary and Secondary Education The Master of Education in Elementary or Secondary Education is designed to increase the professional competence of fully certified elementary and secondary school teachers.
+Graduate courses in Education are offered in many global locations throughout the year.
+Please visit Off-Site Graduate Programs website https://offsitegrad.tcnj.edu/ or contact their office directly at osgp@tcnj.edu for more information.
+Master of Education in Elementary (ELEC_MED03) or Secondary (SECE_MED01) Education Stuart Carroll, Academic Adviser, Graduate Global Programs in Elementary and Secondary Education The Master of Education in Elementary or Secondary Education is designed to increase the professional competence of elementary and secondary school teachers.
 Courses include current trends and practices in schools today.
 Admission Requirements: